Freight railroads ask courts to throw out new rule requiring two-person crews on trains

 Transportation Secretary Pete Buttigieg has said the need to improve railroad safety was made glaringly clear last year when a Norfolk Southern train derailed on the outskirts of a town on the Ohio-Pennsylvania border and spilled an assortment of hazardous chemicals that caught fire.
 That East Palestine derailment inspired calls for reform that have stalled in Congress.

-But Buttigieg and the Federal Railroad Administration didn't immediately respond Thursday to the legal challenges to the new rule that is set to take effect in early June.
+But Buttigieg and the Federal Railroad Administration declined to comment Thursday on the legal challenges to the new rule that is set to take effect in early June.

 Railroads have long argued that the size of train crews should be determined by contract talks, not regulators or lawmakers, because they maintain there isn’t enough data to show that two-person crews are safer.
 Current safety stats can't show how safe one-person crews are because all the major railroads have two-person crews now.